Don’t let the term FASTING scare you. It’s completely natural

 As a matter of fact, 12 hour fasts may even be one of the secrets to longevity.

-This is one of the main tips Valter Longo, PhD gives in his book, “The Longevity Diet,” released in the beginning of this year.
+This is one of the main tips Valter Longo, PhD gives in his book, “The Longevity Diet.”
 Dr. Longo is a professor of Gerontology and the Director of the USC Longevity Institute.
 His decades of research and published studies on longevity lead him to believe there is a way to mimic the benefits of fasting with what he calls the “Fasting Mimicking Diet.”

 I’ll get to more of the FMD in a minute.